 Gulf of Mexico: Reef Fish Fishery Management Plan

-- Rebuilding plan implemented in 2005 with goal of rebuilding Gulf red snapper stock by 2032.
+- Rebuilding plan implemented in 2001 with goal of rebuilding the Gulf red snapper stock by 2032.

-- Managers set a total allowable catch for the fishery, allocating 51 percent of it to commercial fishermen and the remaining 49 percent to recreational fishermen.
+- Managers set a total allowable catch for the fishery, allocating 51 percent of it to the commercial annual catch limit and 49 percent to recreational annual catch limits.

-- Fishermen must have a commercial permit to participate in the commercial fishery.
+- Fishermen must have a commercial permit to harvest red snapper.

 - Individual fishing quota program, which allocates the commercial catch among individual fishermen and corporations.
 Fishermen may harvest their quotas whenever they choose to do so and must report how much they harvest.

-- Minimum size limit to reduce fishing pressure and protect the spawning stock and juveniles.
+- Minimum size limit to protect the spawning stock and juveniles.

 - Restrictions on the type of gear fishermen may use and where they can fish to reduce bycatch.